How long should A DPF Last?

 Manual regeneration is often required when vehicles are driven at insufficient speed to allow regeneration to be carried out automatically by their engine management control software.
 The vehicle is already suffering with driveability and lack of power problems.
 At this point, as long as the DPF is not severely blocked (over 90% capacity filled), a scan tool can be used to perform a static or (up to 60% capacity filled) or dynamic regeneration to clear the soot levels in the DPF.

-Please see below an example of a dynamic DPF regeneration on a 2017 Mercedes using a Snap-on TRITON-D10:
+Please see below an example of a dynamic DPF regeneration on a Audi Q7 with a Snap-on TRITON-D10:

 - Connect the scan tool to the vehicle's diagnostic port and follow the manufacturer's instructions for accessing the DPF regeneration function.